HMR1200 - Electric trowel Vevor - Free user manual and instructions

 WARNING

-Disconnect the spark plug wire from the spark plug and secure away the engine before performing maintenance or adjustments on the mach
+Disconnect the spark plug wire from the spark plug and secure it away from the engine before performing maintenance or adjustments on the machine.

 13.5 Changing